CleverTap/CTNotificationService/README.md

 [![Platform](https://img.shields.io/cocoapods/p/CTNotificationService.svg?style=flat)](http://cocoapods.org/pods/CTNotificationService)
 ![iOS 10.0+](https://img.shields.io/badge/iOS-10.0%2B-blue.svg)

+## 👋 Introduction

-### A simple Notification Service Extension class to add media attachments to iOS 10 rich push notifications
+A simple Notification Service Extension class to add media attachments to iOS 10 rich push notifications.
 Starting with iOS 10 you can add media attachments (image, gif, video, audio) to iOS push notifications.
 This library provides a simple drop-in class to accomplish that.

 [Rich push notifications](https://developer.apple.com/videos/play/wwdc2016/708/) are enabled in iOS 10 via a [Notification Service Extension](https://developer.apple.com/reference/usernotifications/unnotificationserviceextension), a separate and distinct binary embedded in your app bundle.

+## 📋 Requirements

+#### Supported on iOS version 10.0 or above

-### Configure your app for Push and add a Notification Service Extension target
+#### Configure your app for Push and add a Notification Service Extension target

-Enable [push notifications](https://developer.apple.com/notifications/) in your main app.
+- Enable [push notifications](https://developer.apple.com/notifications/) in your main app.

-Create a Notification Service Extension in your project.
+- Create a Notification Service Extension in your project.
 To do that in your Xcode project, select File -> New -> Target and choose the Notification Service Extension template.

 ![notification service extension](https://github.com/CleverTap/CTNotificationService/blob/master/images/service_extension.png)

+## 🎉 Installation

+#### Via CocoaPods

-### Install CTNotificationService in your Notification Service Extension via [CocoaPods](http://cocoapods.org)
+Install `CTNotificationService` in your Notification Service Extension via [CocoaPods](http://cocoapods.org)

 Your Podfile should look something like this: